Overview

 The Noise Exposure Heatmap on the Noise Map page makes this visually clear: the East End is overwhelmingly green, with concentrated yellow, orange, and red zones near the airport and under flight paths.
 An address in the red zone will have a high NoiseRank but may still fall below the FAA's 65 dB DNL threshold.

 Both metrics are correct and useful.
 DNL anchors the data to the FAA's regulatory framework.
 NoiseRank shows where you stand relative to your community.
-Together with High-Noise Events, they provide a complete picture: how loud (DNL), how often (High-Noise Events), and how impacted compared to everyone else (NoiseRank).
+Together with the Address-Level Noise Events count, they provide a fuller picture: cumulative seasonal exposure, frequency of address-level events, and relative exposure compared with the broader impact zone.

 Data Source